WeCanCodeIT/CSlides/src/Git/GitHubIntro/index.md

 <div float="right"><img src="./resources/Git21.png" /></div>

-- In your GitBash window, enter the following command: <mark>git remote add origin https://github.com/WCCIStudent/HelloWorld.git </mark>
+- In your GitBash window, enter the following command: <mark>git remote add origin https://github.com/WCCIStudent/HelloWorld.git </mark> (where "WCCIStudent" is your GitHub username)

 - You can copy and paste this directly from GitHub to you GitBash window and press <mark>enter</mark>.

-- Now that we have set up a relatioship between the local repository on your desktop and your GitHub repository, lets do our first push.
+- Now that we have set up a relationship between the local repository on your desktop and your GitHub repository, let's do our first push.

 ## GitBash/GitHub cont.